w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 ---
-id: maintain-guides-how-to-nominate-kusama
+id: maintain-guides-how-to-nominate-polkadot
-title: Be a Nominator (Kusama)
+title: Nomination Guide
-sidebar_label: Nominator Guide
+sidebar_label: Nomination Guide
 ---

+> The following information applies to the Polkadot network which is currently in the soft launch
+> phase.
+During soft launch the network starts as a Proof-of-Authority network before transitioning
+> to Proof-of-Stake.
+You will be able to follow this guide to set up your validator but the first
+> validator election and rewards will not start until later.

-Nominators are participants in the staking system that are responsible for electing good validators for a share in those validators' rewards.
+Nominators are one type of participant in the staking subsystem of Polkadot.
+They are responsible for appointing their stake to the validators who are the second type of participant.
+By appointing their stake, they are able to elect the active set of validators and share in the rewards that are paid out.

-While [validators][] operate as active participants by taking part in the block production and finality voting mechanisms, nominators take more of a "set-it-and-forget-it" approach.
+While the [validators][] are active participants in the network that take part in the block production and finality mechanisms, nominators take a more passive role with a "set-it-and-forget-it" approach.
 Being a nominator does not require running a node of your own or worrying about online uptime.
-However, a good nominator performs diligence on the validators that it elects.
-When looking for validators to nominate, a nominator should pay attention to its own reward percentage for nominating a specific validator - as well as the risk that it bares of being slashed if the validator gets slashed.
+However, a good nominator performs due diligence on the validators that they elect.
+When looking for validators to nominate, a nominator should pay attention to their own reward percentage for nominating a specific validator - as well as the risk that they bare of being slashed if the validator gets slashed.

 # Setting up Stash and Controller keys

-Nominators are recommended to set up two separate stash and controller accounts.
+Nominators are recommended to set up separate stash and controller accounts.
 Explanation and reasoning for generating distinct accounts for this purpose is elaborated in the [keys][] section of the Wiki.